reshamas/reshamas.github.io/_posts/2018-09-22-graphs-are-the-next-frontier-in-data-science.md

 ## GraphConnect 2018
-I recently attended [GraphConnect 2018](https://graphconnect.com) in New York City, which took place in mid-September right in mid-town Manhattan at the Marriott Marquis Times Square.
+[GraphConnect 2018](https://graphconnect.com), Neo4j's bi-annual conference, was held in New York City in mid-September.
+It was held right in mid-town Manhattan at the Marriott Marquis Times Square.
+I had the opportunity to attend some parts of the conference.

-## History of GraphConnect
+### History of GraphConnect
 The [first GraphConnect](https://graphconnect.com/#location) conference was held in 2012.
-I spoke to a participant who attended the first conference in 2012 who said that back then about 50 to 100 people attended.
+It is worth noting the community and user growth of Neo4j.
+I spoke to a participant who attended the first conference 6 years prior who shared that back then about 50 to 100 people attended.
 This year, about ?
 1000 people attended.

 ## Schedule of Events